-Basics Guide for Dynamics 365 for Customer Engagement apps
+Basics Guide for Dynamics 365 Customer Engagement (on-premises), version 9

-The Dynamics 365 for Customer Engagement basics guide contains the essentials you need to know to navigate the system, enter data, use dashboards, charts and reports effectively and more.
+The Dynamics 365 Customer Engagement (on-premises) basics guide contains the essentials you need to know to navigate the system, enter data, use dashboards, charts and reports effectively and more.

 Build customer relationships